Co-founder at Movinhand & Enrollhand

 Which one should you choose to get the best bang for your buck?

 To answer those questions, let’s confront the traditional forms of advertising with the emerging platforms.
-Such as those offered by Facebook.
+Such as Facebook.

-By the end of this article, you should have a clear view of what’s going to help you skyrocket student enrollment.
+By the end of this article, you should have a clear view of what advertising channel is going to help you skyrocket student enrollment.

 What’s Causing the Shift and Why Does It Matter